CtrlK

 Conciseness

 The content is lean and efficient.
-It uses a table format for commands which is highly token-efficient, avoids explaining what Yahoo Finance is or how CLI tools work, and every section earns its place.
-The 'When to Use Which Command' section adds genuine value for routing decisions.
+It uses a table for command reference, avoids explaining what Yahoo Finance is or how CLI tools work, and every section earns its place.
+The 'When to Use Which Command' section adds genuine workflow value without padding.

 3 / 3